Sudharson2814/Responsive-Webpage-with-PHP-MySQL-CSS-and-HTML/README.md

    - Access the webpage through your browser.

 4. **Customization:**
-   - Customize the styling in `styles.css` to match your preferred aesthetic.
+   - Customize the styling in `style.css` to match your preferred aesthetic.
    - Modify PHP scripts (`index.php`) if additional functionality or customization is required.

 ## Author